robertrypula/simple-tetris/README.md

 [![dependencies Status](https://david-dm.org/robertrypula/simple-tetris/status.svg)](https://david-dm.org/robertrypula/simple-tetris)
 [![devDependencies Status](https://david-dm.org/robertrypula/simple-tetris/dev-status.svg)](https://david-dm.org/robertrypula/simple-tetris?type=dev)

-Tetris game implementation based on some of the Redux concepts written from scratch in TypeScript.
-It provides API that allows you to write your own Tetris application in few minutes.
+This package provides API that allows you to easily create clones of the Tetris game.
+It handles game core - your role is to write the UI.
+Library was inspired by Redux and was written from scratch in TypeScript.

+*NOTE:* This project is still not finished.
+More details in the TODO section below.

-Playable browser example is available [here](http://rypula.pl/simple-tetris/ascii-runner-browser.html).
+API client example available on [CodeSandbox.io](https://codesandbox.io/s/l9o0lmm607)

+Library is shipped with ASCII runner - a simple way of bootstrapping Tetris game without the need of using the API.
+Browser example is available [here](https://cdn.rypula.pl/simple-tetris/v1.1.0/ascii-runner-browser.html).
-This project uses my other library ([terminal-game-io](https://github.com/robertrypula/terminal-game-io)) as a wrapper to simplify basic input and output.
+ASCII runner uses my other library ([terminal-game-io](https://github.com/robertrypula/terminal-game-io)) that simplifies basic input and output of the text based games.

-It you still want to implement your own Tetris game you can use simple-tetris API.
-For the details please visit example hosted on [CodeSandbox.io](https://codesandbox.io/s/l9o0lmm607)

 ## Installation